isomerpages/govtech-stp/pages/shn-calculator.md

 ## Overview

 The following [SHN](/health/shn) end-date calculators are general guides that will help you determine the expected end of your SHN period.
-Should you have any further SHN-related queries, you may contact the SafeTavel helpline at **6812 5555** for assistance.
+Should you have any further SHN-related queries, you may contact the SafeTravel helpline at **6812 5555** for assistance.

 For travellers staying at their own accommodation, they may only leave their SHN accommodation after receiving a negative COVID-19 Polymerase Chain Reaction test result.